 Administration of banned substances

 Various pharmaceutical substances have been administered to racing greyhounds in the quest for enhanced performance and increased potential to win races.
 Racing authorities maintain a list of banned substances and run drug testing programs, however drug use still occurs.
 Administration of banned substances is a serious animal welfare issue as many of these drugs can have serious physical and psychological effects on greyhounds.
 Dogs have tested positive to a range of substances including amphetamines, methamphetamines, caffeine, anabolic steroids, Viagra and cocaine, among others.
 Recently the presence of Erythropoietin (EPO) have been detected in samples.

 Live baiting refers to the practice of using live animals for the purpose of training greyhounds.
 This practice is illegal in all states and territories in Australia.
 The animals involved experience significant pain, fear, injury and distress and will eventually die.
 The same animals may be used repeatedly, suffering a very long and painful death.

 For many years, the RSPCA has held serious concerns about the extensive animal welfare problems associated with greyhound racing, including live baiting.
 These concerns were confirmed in the recent Four corners ABC program on live baiting in three states.
-Multiple greyhound trainers including those with a high profile in the industry are directly implicated in live baiting practices, indicating that animal cruelty is widespread and entrenched in the industry.
+Multiple greyhound trainers including those with a high profile in the industry were directly implicated in live baiting practices, indicating that animal cruelty was widespread and entrenched in the industry.
 Although steps have been taken to eliminate live baiting, including strengthening of penalties and increased surveillance, there continue to be reports, allegations and investigations of live baiting occurring in the greyhound racing industry.

 Inadequate regulation or enforceable standards

-The Greyhound Racing industry is overseen by each state and territory’s Greyhound Racing Authority who is responsible for both the regulation of the industry and its commercial development, promotion and marketing.
+In some jurisdictions the Greyhound Racing industry is still overseen by the Greyhound Racing Authority who is responsible for both the regulation of the industry and its commercial development, promotion and marketing.
 This self-regulatory model fails to ensure that the welfare of greyhounds is prioritised and can lead to serious conflicts of interest, such as the use of financial incentives to promote greyhound breeding which in turn increase wastage rates.
 There is also still a lack of enforceable greyhound specific animal welfare standards in some jurisdictions.